frankkopp/msfs_model_matching/README.md

     - Process column:
       - green: livery can be used in rules
-      - livery can't be used (ICAO missing)
+      - red: livery can't be used (ICAO missing)
       - check-mark
         - when set livery will be used (NOT skipped)
         - when not set livery will be skipped